Tips for resumes, cover letters, selection criteria and job interviews

 Seeking a casual or part-time position

-Submit your resume online for review and we'll aim to provide feedback within two working days
+Submit your resume online for review and we'll aim to provide feedback within five working days

 Use examples to back up your statements wherever possible and quantify with data to increase impact.
 For example, including your GPA to highlight your excellent work ethic or sales figures to show your contribution to a business.

 ADDRESSING SELECTION CRITERIA